-3. Relevant Planning History
+3 Relevant Planning History

 01/01197/FUL 01/01877/FUL Change of use from agricultural to domestic Approved 20.09.2001 06/01419/TPO 1 No. Oakremove all epicormic growth.
 Crown lift to 6 metres over road.
 Approved 29.09.2006 13/00833/OUT Outline application for 5 new dwellings.
 Refused 14.11.2013 15/01686/FUL Construction of a new single storey low impact sustainable dwelling.
 The proposal will incorporate the provision of a driveway and double garage.
-Approved 11.02.2016
+Approved 11.02.2016 18/01381/FUL Residential development of 3 dwelling houses.
+Refused 24.10.2018

-4. Consultations
+4 Consultations

-ECC Highways Dept From a highway and transportation perspective the impact of proposal is acceptable to Highway Authority subject to the follo mitigation and conditions: 1.
-Prior to the first occupation of the proposed dwellings, the proposed vehicular access and off street parking and turning facilities shall be provided in accordance with Drawing Numbered 2489-02 Rev B with an appropriate dropped kerb vehicular crossing of the footway/highway verge to the specifications of the Highway Authority.
-2. Prior to the occupation of the proposed development, details of the provision for the storage of bicycles sufficient for all occupants of that development, of a design this shall be approved in writing with the Local Planning Authority.
-The approved facility shall be secure, convenient, covered and provided prior to the first occupation of the proposed development hereby permitted within the site which shall be maintained free from obstruction and retained thereafter.
-3. No development shall take place, including any ground works or works of demolition, until a Construction Method Statement (CMS) has been submitted to, and approved in writing by, the local planning authority.
-The approved Statement shall be adhered to throughout the construction period.
-The Statement shall provide for: i. the parking of vehicles of site operatives and visitors ii. loading and unloading of plant and materials iii. storage of plant and materials used in constructing the development iv. wheel and under body washing facilities 4.
-No unbound materials shall be used in the surface treatment of the proposed vehicular access within 6m of the highway boundary.
+ECC Highways Dept From a highway and transportation perspective the Highway Authority has no objections to make on this proposal as it is not contrary to the Highway Authority's Development Management Policies, adopted as County Council Supplementary Guidance in February 2011.

 Tree and Landscape Officer The application site is set to grass and is well screened by a belt of trees of a mixed species situated on the boundary with the highway.
 It appears that the development proposal could be implemented without harm being caused to these trees.
-These should be retained for the contribution that they make to the amenity of the locality and for their screening value.
+They should be retained for the contribution that they make to the amenity of the locality and for their screening value.

 There is a line of Cupressocyparis Leylandii situated to the left hand side of the existing access to the land that would be removed if consent to develop the land were to be granted.
-These have some visual amenity value but do not merit retention or protection by means of a Tree Preservation Order.
+They have some visual amenity value but do not merit retention or protection by means of a Tree Preservation Order.

 A large Oak is situated in the highway in front of 2 Wivenhoe Road that is covered by Tree Preservation Order 10/46.
 This tree is unlikely to be affected by the development proposal.

-Information contained in The Design and Access Statement submitted in support of the planning application states that, with the exception of the coniferous hedge to the west of the existing site access all trees on the southern boundary will be retained and physically protected for the duration of the construction phase of any development for which planning permission may be granted.
+It appears that, with the exception of the coniferous hedge to the west of the existing site access all trees on the southern boundary will be retained and physically protected for the duration of the construction phase of any development for which planning permission may be granted.
 It is apparent from the site layout that good separation exists between the trees and the development.

 Should planning permission be likely to be granted then a condition should be attached to secure details of the steps that will be taken to physically protect retained trees as described above.
-This may not require a full tree survey and report but will require the production showing the Root Protection Areas (RPA's) of retained trees.
+This may not require a full tree survey and report but will require the production of a plan showing the Root Protection Areas (RPA's) of retained trees.
 Any incursion into the RPA of retained trees may require specialist 'No-Dig' construction techniques.